LeeMoriya/Warp/README.md

 The Warp menu is accessed via the Pause screen.
 Rooms in your current region are displayed on the right while a list of vanilla and modded regions are displayed on the left.
 Clicking on a room button will warp the player to that room.
 Clicking on a region button will change the list of room buttons to that of the selected region so that you can warp to rooms in different regions without the use of gates.

+As of version 1.6, Warp now also features 'Map Warping'.
+This allows you to teleport to different rooms (and exact positions in rooms) by clicking on their preview image in the Dev Tools Map tab.
+There are also new buttons in the map tab that will warp you to different regions.
+MapWarp was created by [Henpemaz](https://github.com/henpemaz) and was integrated with their permission.

 ![Warp](https://i.imgur.com/sse46qV.png)

 Warp supports three sorting options for rooms: